The value of Building Information Modeling for the owners

 Building Information Modeling, BIM is now widely used in the largest construction markets with many documented projects. ΒΙΜ Implementation relates to extensive use of technology and is often seen as one such solution; but there are more dimensions to BIM.

-The components of the BIM process relate to four main sectors: process, people, technology and policy.
+According to the Handbook of the EU BIM Task Group, the components of the BIM process relate to four main sectors: process, people, technology and policy.
 The process sector relates to standards, methods and procedures, integrated project delivery and information management through international and national standards (such as BIM Level 2 standards and the ISO 19650 series).
 The people sector relates to leadership, collaboration, owner's involvement and the development of appropriate skills.
 The technology sector refers to BIM modeling, simulation and interoperability between various software solutions.
 Finally, the policy area is all about the integration and development of local directives and standards, conventions and the legal aspect of the BIM process.

 The implementation of BIM, as we know it today, started in 2011 in the United Kingdom, following the development of a series of national standards and specifications.
 In 2013, PAS 1192-2: 2013 and a number of additional standards were published; to support the implementation of BIM Level 2 in UK.
 Then, in 2016, BIM Level 2 became mandatory in the UK as a requirement for all public works.
 BIM Level 2 documentation has significantly highlighted the role of the owner in the construction process.
 At the same time, international property owners recognized the benefits of BIM Level 2 and began to demand the adoption of the procedures set out in English BIM Level 2 for their projects.
 Following, the BIM Level 2 standards were incorporated into the international standard ISO 19650 -1 & 2 to create a common BIM language in the international arena.
 (2018).